0xAsten/foobar-lings/README.md

 cargo install --force --path .
 ```

-Now, you can use foobarlings instead of cargo run -- in the above commands.
+Now, you can use `'foobarlings'` instead of `'cargo run --'` in the above commands.
 Remember to reinstall the binaries every time you make changes to the src folder.

+## Thanks

+It is important to acknowledge the resources and tools that help us in our learning journey.
+We build on the foundation provided by [`rustlings`](https://github.com/rust-lang/rustlings), a Rust project containing exercises designed to help people learn Rust.

+We would like to express our gratitude to the creators and contributors of [`rustlings`](https://github.com/rust-lang/rustlings) for providing a valuable resource that helps people learn Rust in a fun and interactive way.
+Thank you for your hard work and dedication to the Rust community!